spollard/josh-works.github.io/_drafts/mocks_stubs_exceptions_ruby.md

 ---
 layout: post
-title:  "Handling Exceptions in Ruby"
+title:  "Mocks & Stubs & Exceptions in Ruby"
-date:  2018-05-18 06:00:00 -0700
+date:  2018-05-26 06:00:00 -0700
 crosspost_to_medium: false
 categories: [programming]
-tags: [ruby, rails, exceptions]
+tags: [ruby, rails, testing]
-permalink: handling-exceptions-in-ruby
+permalink: mocks-stubs-exceptions-ruby
 ---

 Some of my recent work at Wombat has been around improving error handling and logging.

 We had some tasks that, if they failed to execute correctly, were _supposed_ to raise exceptions, log themselves, and re-queue, but they were not.

-There's some nuance and subtlety to handling exceptions in Ruby (and Rails), and I was having trouble getting the tests just right, so I could both `raise` a certain exception (and test that this error was raised), but then also `rescue` the raised exception.
+The class in which I was working managed in large part API calls to external services, services that our team has no control over.
+Sometimes the services work great, sometimes they don't.
+The tests for this class made heavy use of mocks, stubs, and the [VCR gem](https://github.com/vcr/vcr).

+This post was originally going to be about error handling, but then I realized I was getting a bit crossed up just by the mocks and stubs, so I took a quick detour into the topic, in order to build out a mental model of what was going on.

 As I often do, I spun up a bare-bones implementation of all of the required pieces, to see how everything was playing together.
+[One guide](https://semaphoreci.com/community/tutorials/mocking-in-ruby-with-minitest) I found was excellent, but the sample app was a bit over-kill.
+I didn't want a whole new rails app - I just wanted a class and test file.

+_note: This isn't a tutorial, per se, but it's just two files and you can easily copy-paste the code into an editor and run the tests.
+I'll link to specific commits in a github repo throughout.
+Clone it down, check out the commit, poke around._

 This project took me through:
 - stubbing